LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

     the given scenarios (including both the black elements, and the blue elements intended for national reporting).
 In particular:
-    -   The use of several elements is upgraded from optional to strongly recommended</span>
+    -   The use of several elements is upgraded from optional to strongly recommended
     -   FamilyName, GivenName, MiddleName are used instead of FullName for students, and are strongly recommended for student contacts